 Is this travel backpack perhaps the best carry on luggage I’ve found?

 You know, it might actually very well be.
 At least, I’ve never been so excited about a piece of luggage before, that’s for sure!
 I love the idea of having a backpack as carry on.
 It seems this bag has been created by people that travel a lot themselves and I can’t think of any feature they haven’t included.
 It’s all there!

 To find out for real, of course I have to take it on a trip to test it fully.
 Take it through customs, through the pouring rain and see how I go with overhead lockers.
 And I will for sure!

 But as I was so pleasantly pleased after just opening the box and taking photos of the bag with pillows in it, I didn’t want you so miss out on adding one to your Christmas List, so I decided to tell you about it already.

-Yes, it is YOUR turn now, because one of you has the chance to become a Travel Tester yourself and win a Standard Luggage carry on bag!!
+Yes, it is YOUR turn now, because one of you has the chance to become a Travel Tester yourself and win a Standard Luggage best carry on backpack!!
 OHW YEAH!
 (Christmas has come early!)

 All you have to do to win is leave a comment below and tell us WHERE you would like to take this bag and HOW you would use it. (don’t forget to fill in the Raffle copter form to be eligible to win -and earn more entries!)